nicolasigor/codeAppearanceLatex/README.md

 ```
 depending on which one you want to use.

-An example document is provided in main.tex, which uses both approaches to show the code "leastSquares.jl".
+An example document is provided in main.tex, which uses both approaches to show the code "leastSquares.jl", and whose output is shown in exmple.pdf.
 The Listing package is less prone to installation errors, but at least in ShareLatex both of them work well.
 Note that the Minted package needs a floating environment to support captions and labels.

 *************************************************************
 ## codeListingConfig.tex ---- Listing package approach